 So what exactly were the Phoenix Lights?
 I’m going to stick my neck out here and say this: NOT flares.
 The first sighting actually came two years before the famous video was shot, and was caught on tape by a local doctor.
 As for the famous video; something was in the sky that night.
 It was seen over Paulden in the north, moved over Phoenix, and was spotted as far away as and Tucson in the south, a distance of over 230 miles.
 I'm pretty sure that the flares didn't float down from Paulden to Tucson, then float all the way back up to Phoenix just to duck behind a fucking mountain.
 And if they did, those flares are way weirder than any giant aircraft I can imagine.
 Maybe they'll get their own blog post one day*.

 When Governor Symington retired, he actually came out and said that on the night in question, he’d witnessed something with his own eyes.
 A former pilot himself, he and a crowd of other witnesses saw a huge object the size of an aircraft carrier.
 A flying, silent aircraft carrier.
-He claimed that he kept the sighting to himself at the time because he didn’t want to cause a panic.
+He claimed that he kept the sighting to himself at the time because he didn’t want to cause a panic - which makes sense when you look at the great Coronavirus/toilet paper crisis of 2020.

 Phoenix itself is split since the incident, apparently if you ask a Pheonixite (?) it’s 50/50 whether they’ll say UFO or not.
 Maybe it was the military wanting to keep a shiny new top secret thing top secret; just testing the waters to see how the public would react upon seeing such an outlandish craft.
 Who knows how far advanced the toys they have are ahead of what we know about.